 JOGL software can be found at https://jogamp.org/.
-You can download the jar files from the most recent release, which can be found at the very end of the list at http://math.hws.edu/eck/cs424/jogl\2\4\support/
+You can download the jar files from the most recent release, which can be found near the end of the list at

-I downloaded the files from the release v2.4.0-rc-20210111.
-Click on the release name, then click on the jar/ link to see the full list of jar files.
+Click on the release name, then click on the jar/link to see the full list of jar files.
 Find and download jogl-all.jar and gluegen-rt.jar and the corresponding native library files.
 I have also made jogl-all.jar and gluegen-rt.jar available on my own web site, along with the native libraries for some of the most common platforms, at